 Leeland Station is a planned community located in Falmouth, Stafford County, Virginia.

-The land was originally owned by a local businessman, John Fitzhugh, and his home, named "Belle Air," became a prominent Stafford County landmark.
-The land was later was sold to the Primmer family.
+The land was originally owned by a local businessman, John Fitzhugh, and his home named "Belle Air or Bell-Air" was a prominent Stafford County landmark.
+Fitzhugh first constructed a house here in the early 1800's.
+The Fitzhugh name remains prominent to this day in modern Stafford County, and is most notably seen by the Fitzhugh Estates that are just to the southeast of Leeland Station.
+The land Fitzhugh owned, just north of what is today Deacon Road, was later was sold to the Primmer family.

-John Fitzhugh first constructed a house here in the early 1800's.
-But by 1854, the property was sold to Abram Primmer, who constructed a new structure, which occupied the land near what is now Riggs Road and Primmer House Road.
-Primmer lived here with his wife and six children and owned nearly four hundred acres, all of which the Leeland Station Community now encompasses.
-The original 400 acres were valued at $7,200 in 1854.
-Fitzhugh, a prominent name, still exists to this day in modern Stafford County and the Fitzhugh Estates are to the southeast of Leeland Station.
+By 1854, Fitzhugh sold the property to Abraham Primmer, who constructed a new farmhouse, which occupied the land near what is now Primmer House Rd between the entrances of the Conway Elementary School and the VRE Station.
+He too kept the name Belle Air for the home.
+Primmer lived here with his wife and six children and owned nearly four-hundred acres, all of which the Leeland Station Community now encompasses.
+The original acreage was valued at $7,200 in 1854.

 Abraham Primmer opposed the south's secession from the Union and sent one of his sons to enlist in the Union Army.
 Abraham himself aided Confederate deserters and served as a local guide for Union forces.
 When the Union Army occupied Stafford County in the summer of 1862, it used the Primmer's cattle pastures as their camp ground, Camp Pitcher.
 The largest intrusion upon Belle Air came in the winter of 1862-1863, when the home and farm became a camping ground for the Army of the Potomac’s Third Corp.
 A portion of Camp Pitcher was preserved as part of the proffer to build the community, and can be found in the section of Leeland Station to the east of Leeland Road.